zelayab/HackaHub/README.md

 # Getting Started with Create React App

-This project was bootstrapped with: [Firebase],[React-Bootsrap],[CreateReactApp]
+This project was bootstrapped with: [Firebase],[MaterialUI],[CreateReactApp]

 ## This project

 The project its a Login/Register with differents pages based on React, Firebase.
-The design is created with react-bootstrap.
+The design is created with materialUI.

 In the project directory, you can run: